 A WAV can be leased through Motability in a similar way to a standard car.
 The key difference between the Motability car scheme and the Motability WAV scheme is the term of the lease:

 Motability Car – 3 year lease with a 60,000 mile allowance

 Motability WAV – 5 year lease with a 100,000 mile allowance

-Every WAV leased through Motability comes with insurance for two drivers, full breakdown cover, annual road tax, tyre cover, windscreen replacement cover and servicing and maintenance at an authorised dealership for 5 years.
+Every WAV leased through Motability comes with insurance for up to three drivers, full breakdown cover, annual road tax, tyre cover, windscreen replacement cover and servicing and maintenance at an authorised dealership for 5 years.

 Leasing a WAV through Motability couldn't be easier.
 Simply agree to exchange your government-funded Mobility Allowance to order the WAV you want.
 The money goes straight from the Department for Work and Pensions (DWP) to Motability every 4 weeks - all you’ll have to pay on top is an Advance Payment at the start of the lease agreement.

 The Advance Payment for a WAV varies but it is generally high when compared to a standard Motability car because of the extra costs involved when converting the vehicle.
 You (or someone you care for) can apply for a WAV through Motability if you (or they) currently receive one of the following higher rate Mobility Allowances:

 If you need a WAV to get around but think you may not be able to afford the Advance Payment, get in touch with the team at Motability who may be able to provide financial help through their Charitable Fund.

 There are many different firms that convert and supply WAVs.
 Some cover the whole of the UK, with others only offering a regional service.
 Here are a few of the companies that convert and supply WAVs: